-In this situation, we consider the following problem.
-Let $J\subset L_Q$ be a 1-dimensional cusp, $U(J)_{\Q}$ be its stabilizer and $e=d$ as above.
-Let $I\subset L$ be the corresponding 0-dimensional cusp and $\U(I)_{\Q}$ be its stabilizer.
-We remark $\iota(U(I)_{\Q})=U(J)_{\Q}$ holds.
-We assume $J$ is regular or irregular cusp in the sense of \cite[Definition 6.2]{irregular} with respect to a finite index subgroup $\Gamma_{O}\subset\O(L_Q)(\Z)$.
-Then we consider whether the corresponding cusp $I$ is regular or irregular in the sense of the above definitions with respect to $\Gamma_U\defeq\iota^{-1}(\Gamma_O)$.
+In this situation, consider the following problem.
+Let $J\subset L_Q$ be a 1-dimensional cusp and $e=d$ as above.
+Let $I\subset L$ be the corresponding 0-dimensional cusp.
+Note that $\iota(\ZZ(I)_{\Q})=\ZZ(J)_{\Q}$ holds.
+We assume $J$ is a regular or an irregular cusp in the sense of \cite[Definition 6.2]{irregular} with respect to a finite index subgroup $\Gamma_{O}\subset\O^+(L_Q)(\Z)$.
+We shall determine whether the corresponding cusp $I$ is regular or irregular in the sense of the above definitions with respect to $\Gamma_U\defeq\iota^{-1}(\Gamma_O)$.